-Those who dive in & see the sharks will tell you of the excitement, excitement where your heart leaps out of your chest.
+Those who dive in & swim with the sharks will tell you of the excitement, excitement where your heart leaps out of your chest.
 Those that ‘ride’ a shark will tell you that it is not like any other experience; an indescribable mix of fear & achievement, of another dimension.
 Here’s how it looks ‘live’; don’t you like the ‘360’ – a complete ‘hugging’ turn around the shark’s body during the swim – around the shark’s body!

 It came as no surprise, nonetheless, that more than a third of those present could not bring themselves to even enter the water – lemon sharks have been known to attack, the latest case in Teavanui Pass occurring in February 2013.

 I have embarked upon this adventure many times & covered this exceptional event in separate reports on Shark Feeding and in posts covering Sharks, Sting Rays & Manta Rays but today was special.
 We were large in number on this occasion & I could feel the fear certain of those present faced, yet I would witness relatively poor swimmers drawn to the water to face their fears (indeed one person who could not swim entered the water with an inflatable float & helper).
 I watched the frenzy of youth trying to reach a shark & saw people receive ‘love-bites’ from ‘pushy’ rays.
 In all the excitement of what was unfolding & in awe of the surroundings in which one found oneself it was easy to forget the environment into which we were venturing & the risks associated with that environment.

 It prompted me to record a few observations that I trust will be of use to readers undertaking this exceptional dive into another world: